rax-maas/ceres/DESIGN.md

     - Extract `slot` suffix from key
     - If not `EXISTS "ingesting:<partition>:<slot>"`
       - `SSCAN "pending:<partition>:<slot>"` over entries in time slot
-      - Process pending downsample since value contained `tenant` and `seriesSet`
+      - Process pending downsample since value contained `tenant` and `seriesSetHash`
       - `SREM` the value from the respective pending key, where last `SREM` will remove the entire key
   - Repeat `SCAN` until cursor returns 0